hydrosoc/rhydro_vEGU21/README.md

 - Slater et al. 2019, [Using R in Hydrology: a review of recent developments and future directions](https://hess.copernicus.org/articles/23/2939/2019/), HESS
 - Astagneau et al. 2021, [Hydrology modelling R packages: a unified analysis of models and practicalities from a user perspective](https://hess.copernicus.org/preprints/hess-2020-498/), HESSD
 - [CRAN Hydrology TaskView](https://cran.r-project.org/web/views/Hydrology.html "Hydrology TaskView on CRAN")
-- <a href="https://odelaigue.github.io/airGR/" rel="nofollow">airGR</a> - a description of the airGR package (IRSTEA GR Hydrological Models)
+- <a href="https://odelaigue.github.io/airGR/" rel="nofollow">airGR</a> - a description of the airGR package (INRAE GR Hydrological Models)
 - <a href="https://ropensci.github.io/hddtools/" rel="nofollow">hddtools</a> - an R package to facilitate access to a variety of online open data sources for hydrologists
 - <a href="https://r-spatial.github.io/rgee/index.html" rel="nofollow">rgee</a> - An R binding package for calling Google Earth Engine API from within R